sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 groups, and we want our SS values to reflect the variation among *observations* accounted for by the interaction, not the variation among groups.

-Now that we have a formula for calculating SS\ :sub:`A:B`, it’s important to recognise that the interaction term is part of the model (of course), so the total sum of squares associated with the model, SS\ :sub:`M`, is now equal to the sum of the three relevant SS values, SS\ :sub:`A` + SS\ :sub:`B` +
+Now that we have a formula for calculating SS\ :sub:`A:B`, it is important to recognise that the interaction term is part of the model (of course), so the total sum of squares associated with the model, SS\ :sub:`M`, is now equal to the sum of the three relevant SS values, SS\ :sub:`A` + SS\ :sub:`B` +